Kick off the new tax year with 50% off our Ltd company accountancy packages!

 If your limited company is an employer providing mobile phones to its employees, you have certain tax, National Insurance and reporting obligations.
 This includes:

 However, you don’t have to report anything to HM Revenue and Customs (HMRC) or deduct and pay tax and National Insurance if both of the following apply:

-The current rate of Corporation Tax for the 2020/21 tax year is 19%.
+The current rate of Corporation Tax for the 2021/22 tax year is 19%.
 So if the entire cost of a mobile phone contract is £1,000, this would be recorded as an expense, knocking £190 off your Corporation Tax bill.

 We don’t recommend claiming for business use on a personal mobile phone contract.
 Most mobile phone tariffs provide ‘bundles’ of calls and data usage.
-It’s very difficult to evidence to HMRC how the business and personal parts of your usage is split.
+It’s very difficult to evidence to HMRC how the business and personal parts of your usage are split.

 We have articles on sole trader expenses and limited company business expenses as well as handy, downloadable guides which will help limited companies or sole traders understand what they’re entitled to claim in business expenses.
 Business expenses are a great way to reduce the tax your pay, and no-one wants to pay more tax than they need to!
 Download now and read at your convenience!